Molly Wilkens-Reed

 About Molly

 Molly Wilkens-Reed is Collegiate Assistant Professor of Viola and director of the Virginia Tech String Project, a robust community string education and teacher training program at Virginia Tech.
-As faculty at Interlochen Arts Camp, she spends her summers in beautiful northern Michigan teaching violin and viola.
+As faculty at Interlochen Summer Arts Camp, she spends her summers in beautiful northern Michigan teaching violin and viola.
 Past teaching engagements have included violin and viola faculty positions at the Peabody Preparatory, the Baltimore School for the Arts, the Bryn Mawr Music School, PRIZM Music Camp and International Chamber Music Festival, and the Memphis Suzuki Summer Institute.
-Her string music education presentations and lectures have been featured at the American Viola Society Festival, the Virginia and Tennessee Music Educators Conferences, and the American String Teachers Association Conference.
+Her string music education presentations, performances, articles, and lectures have been featured at the American Viola Society Festival, the Virginia, Texas, and Tennessee Music Educators Conferences, the American String Teachers Association National Conference, the American Suzuki and American Viola Society Journals, and various university campuses across the country.
+Recent premiers include To Saint Augustine, for soprano, mixed ensemble, and fixed media by Bobby Ge, Grief by Juhi Bansal, and Jennifer Bernard Merkowitz’s Emerson’s Hands for viola and piano.

 B.M., Music Education and Viola Performance, University of Memphis